Chimpui

 Chimpui (チンプイ, Chinpui) is a Japanese manga created by Fujiko F. Fujio in 1985.
-It tells the story of two cute aliens that come to Earth to find the girl who will marry their prince of planet Mahl and find one in a sixth grade girl named Eri.
-It was subsequently adapted into an anime television series.
+It tells the story of two aliens that come to Earth to find the girl who will marry their prince of planet Mahl and find one in sixth grade named Eri.
+It was subsequently adapted into an anime.

-It is the last children's manga to be created by Fujio.
+Chimpui is the last children's manga to be created by Fujiko F. Fujio.